Gujarat court likely to pass order on bail pleas of Teesta Setalvad, Sreekumar today | Law-Order

 - India

-A sessions court in Ahmedabad is likely to pass its order on Friday on the bail applications of activist Teesta Setalvad and former DGP R B Sreekuamr arrested for allegedly fabricating documents to frame innocent people in the 2002 riots cases.
+A sessions court in Ahmedabad is likely to pass its order on Saturday on the bail applications of activist Teesta Setalvad and former DGP R B Sreekumar, arrested for allegedly fabricating documents to frame innocent people in 2002 riots cases.

+Additional principal judge D D Thakkar is likely to pronounce the order on the bail pleas.

+The court had on Friday deferred the order till Saturday, which it did for the third time this week.

 In its affidavit, the SIT has alleged that they were part of a larger conspiracy carried out at the behest of late Congress leader Ahmed Patel to destabilise the then Bharatiya Janata Party (BJP) government led by Narendra Modi.